 Furthermore, a period of rising interest rates can negatively impact our return on certain floating rate investments.
 Although these investments may be financed with floating rate debt, the interest rate on the debt may reset prior to, and in some cases more frequently than, the interest rate on the assets, causing a decrease in return on equity during a period of rising interest rates.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Update on Liquidity, Capital Resources and Capital Obligations" for information on related debt.
+See Part I, Item 2.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Update on Liquidity, Capital Resources and Capital Obligations" for information on related debt.

-As of September 30, 2015, a 100 basis point increase in short term interest rates would decrease our earnings by approximately \$1.3 million per annum, based on the current net floating rate exposure from our investments and financings.
+As of March 31, 2016, a 100 basis point increase in short term interest rates would decrease our earnings by approximately \$0.5 million per annum, based on the current net floating rate exposure from our investments, financings and interest rate derivatives.